jlopez34/aurum-bitcoin/README.md

 ## Development

-Bitcoin services were trying to solve two most issues, getting a summary trades during a period using as references this URL https://www.mercadobitcoin.net/api/BTC/trades/1501871369/1501891200/.
+Bitcoin services were trying to solve two most issues, get a summary trades during a period using as references this URL https://www.mercadobitcoin.net/api/BTC/trades/1501871369/1501891200/.
 That development was divided into two parts:

 ### BackEnd
 Technologies: JDK 8, Spring Boot, Mockito (Testing)